 Despite various speed tools, Google PageSpeed Insights remains the go-to option for beginners with its simple UI and compatibility with desktop and mobile.
 Since Google supports it, you can check whether the website performance is good enough for a high search ranking.

 All you have to do is enter the URL of the website on the text bar and with just one click on “Analyse”.
-Then, PageSpeed Insights will test the content page and provide its performance report as a score between 0-100.
+Then, PageSpeed Insights will test the content page and provide its performance report with a score between 0-100.
 A higher score depicts a faster website.

 Overall, this performance testing tool by Google is a simple, beginner-friendly, and effective way to incorporate best practices and improve web page features.